crud3/ns3-dce-nsc-experiments/nsc-docker-ubuntu1604/README.md

 ### nstor with NSC on Ubuntu 16.04
 Building nstor fails because of https://github.com/crud3/nstor/issues/1
 This is temporarily fixed by just deleting the `scratch/01-single-star-web/` folder, after which building nstor succeeds.
-The `tor-example` script can be run with NSC without errors.
+The `tor-example` script can be run with NSC without errors on all tags (nstor-ns-3.27, nstor-ns-3.28, nstor-ns-3.29) so I assume NSC itself and NSC in combination with nstor works correctly.
+The build failure may be due to compiler issues in the docker container.
+If it's really a problem with the `sim.cc` in nstor, the build process can be changed back to normal after a bugfix.